AmethystBird/COMP3016-Lab-Tasks/README.md

 # COMP3016-Labs
-Labs for COMP3016 are comprised of READMEs that contain inline & linked code examples & code tasks.
+Labs for COMP3016 are usually comprised of READMEs that contain inline & linked code examples & code tasks.
+Certain labs may be in a different format.

 Note that if a lab appears to exist within this repository but is not linked by the [Table of Contents](#table-of-contents) below, that is because it is not yet finished.

 ## Table of Contents
 [Lab 0 - Setup](/Lab0/README.md)